CHILD DEVELOPMENT CENTER

 As the largest and leading provider of child care, the Y knows that earning this trust requires caring trained staff and a commitment to excellence in service and administration.
 This is why we participate in the Step Up To Quality rating system which promotes the ongoing development of safe, affordable, accessible, and high quality educational programs to give your children the best start in life.
 We are committed to working with families to create a support system for healthy development.
 Sandusky County YMCA Child Care is more than just care for children; it's an opportunity to learn, create, play, empower, and grow.

 What is Step Up To Quality?

 Step Up To Quality is a voluntary, quality rating system for early care and education programs.
-Programs can earn a 1-, 2-, or 3-Star Rating by meeting the quality benchmarks for the State of Ohio.
+Programs can earn a 1 through 5-Star Rating by meeting the quality benchmarks for the State of Ohio.